michaelcale/books/books/go/0050-strings/020-comparing-strings.md

 Comparison is performed on raw bytes.

-This works as you would expect for ascii (i.e. english) text but might not be what you mean when strings used mixed case (e.g. "abba" is > "Zorro") or use letters from non-english alphabets.
+This works as you would expect for ascii (i.e. english) text but might not be what you want when strings use mixed case (e.g. "abba" is > "Zorro") or use letters from non-english alphabets.

 ## Compare with `strings.Compare`